bondarchuk 2 years ago

 Preferably a LK501 layout keyboard ;-)

-rkagerer a year ago
+rkagerer 2 years ago

 The title reminded me of WordStar from my youth.